User Experience (UX) Design has a lot to do with ensuring every interaction a user has with a product feels intuitive.

 3. IxD Physical Objects

-IxD's third dimension involves the devices (keyboards, laptops, mouse trackers, smartphones, and touchscreens) users use to interact with a digital product and consider how these objects shape user interaction.
+IxD's third dimension involves the devices (keyboards, laptops, mouse trackers, smartphones and touchscreens) used interact with a product while also considering how these objects shape user interaction.

 4. IxD Response Time